 Q: What platform and software is used in this certificate and other courses?
-All courses in the Communication Design program are taught on the Macintosh platform, in response to the profession's needs.
+All courses in the Graphic Design program are taught on the Macintosh platform, in response to the profession's needs.

-Standard software used for communication design: Illustrator, Photoshop, and InDesign (We do not teach QuarkXPress at the Alexandria Campus)
+Standard software used for Graphic Design: Illustrator, Photoshop, and InDesign (We do not teach QuarkXPress at the Alexandria Campus)

 Standard software used for interactive design: Dreamweaver, Photoshop, Illustrator, InDesign, and Flash

 Standard software used for web design: Dreamweaver, Photoshop, Fireworks and Flash